VP9: Media player software support

 VP9 is supported in all major open source media player software, including VLC, MPlayer/MPlayer2/MPV, Kodi, MythTV, and FFplay.

 Hardware device support

 Android has had VP9 software decoding since version 4.4 "KitKat".
 For a list of consumer electronics with hardware support, including TVs, smartphones, set top boxes and game consoles, see webmproject.org's list.

 Hardware implementations

-The following chips, architectures, CPUs, GPUs and SoCs provide hardware acceleration of VP9.
-Some of these are known to have fixed function hardware, but this list also incorporates GPU or DSP based implementations – software implementations on non-CPU hardware.
-The latter category also serve the purpose of offloading the CPU, but power efficiency is not as good as the fixed function hardware (more comparable to well optimized SIMD aware software).

-This is not a complete list.
-Further SoCs, as well as hardware IP vendors can be found at webmproject.org.
+Hardware accelerated VP9 decoding support nowadays is ubiquitous as most GPUs and SoCs support it natively.
+Hardware encoding is present in Intel's Kaby Lake processors and above.

 Video game consoles

 The Sony PlayStation 5 supports capturing 1080p and 2160p footage using VP9 in a WebM container.

 Software implementations

 The reference implementation from Google is found in the free software programming library libvpx.

 It has a single-pass and a two-pass encoding mode, but the single-pass mode is considered broken and does not offer effective control over the target bitrate.